pompyproductions/autocad-reference/docs/configuration/options.md

 - Make sure the right objects are on top (this is _seriously_ painful),
 - If it's easier, pick multiple objects and remove the unwanted ones,
+- Make sure hatches aren't getting in your way (freeze them for precise work),
 - Manage your layers so that there aren't so many objects in the first place.

+If you're interested in how to get better at picking exactly what you want, head over to the ["Selecting Objects"](../workflow/selection.md) article under the ["Workflow"](../workflow/index.md) section.

 ## Save to an older format

 _(You can find this option under Open and Save > File Save.)_

-For ***reasons,*** a lot of people don't own the newest AutoCAD.
+For _reasons,_ a lot of people don't own the newest AutoCAD.
 Make sure your software saves your files in a reasonably compatible format.
 It's not only good for older versions of AutoCAD, but also for other software (e.g. Adobe Illustrator, Rhinoceros...) that can import `.dwg` files.

 <figure markdown="span">
   ![Selection options](../img/OPTIONS-VERSION.jpg)